- Essential Nutrients Provided By Fruits

 - Also known as muskmelon, sweet melon, or rock melon, cantaloupe contains essential nutrients required for pregnancy.

-- Cantaloupes are a rich source of fiber and water content, which relieve constipation.
+- Cantaloupes are a rich source of fiber and water content, which helps to relieve constipation.

-- Carotenoids and vitamin C boost the immune system of both the mother-to-be and the baby.
-It is a good source of folate (24).
+- Vitamin C boost the immune system of both the mother-to-be and the baby.
+It is also a good source of folate (24).

-- The B complex in cantaloupes reduces morning sickness and prevents heartburn.Potassium is ideal for regulating the fluctuating blood pressure.
+- The B complex vitamins present in cantaloupes reduces morning sickness and prevents heartburn.Potassium is ideal for regulating the fluctuating blood pressure.

 - Iron helps in the production of hemoglobin and prevents anemia (25).